-Features include a ±4% tolerance on output voltage under all conditions of input voltage and output load conditions, and ±15% on the oscillator frequency.
+Other features include a specified ±4% tolerance on output voltage under all conditions of input voltage and output load conditions, and ±15% on the oscillator frequency.
 External shutdown is included, featuring typically 90-μA standby current.
 Self-protection features include a two stage current limit for the output switch and an over temperature shutdown for complete protection under fault conditions.